ci1xgk/Fellowship_Webpage/Adaptive.md

 To run the simulations, do the following steps:

-1. Build LISFLOOD-FP on the HPC cluster (e.g. by similar steps as for building on the University of Sheffield HPC cluster as described [here](https://www.seamlesswave.com/compile_hpc.html))
+1. Build LISFLOOD-FP on the HPC cluster (e.g. using similar steps as for building on the University of Sheffield HPC cluster as described [here](https://www.seamlesswave.com/compile_hpc.html))
 2. Copy the `LISFLOOD-FP/testing/UoS/oregon-seaside` directory to the same location as the `lisflood` executable, e.g. to `LISFLOOD-FP/build/`
-3. Navigate to the `oregon-seaside` directory
+3. Navigate to the `LISFLOOD-FP/testing/UoS/oregon-seaside` directory
-4. Follow the instructions in the `README.txt` file to generate a file containing (unformatted) DEM data
+4. Follow the instructions in the `README.txt` file to generate a file containing (unformatted) DEM data; this step requires MATLAB
 5. Load a Python installation on the cluster (e.g. by running a command like `module load Python/3.10.4-GCCcore-11.3.0` in the terminal)
 6. Prepare all the input files by running `python preprocess.py`
 7. Load a CUDA installation on the cluster (e.g. by running a command like `module load CUDA/10.1.243`)
-8. Start the simulation on the cluster by running `./../lisflood oregon-seaside.par`
+8. Start the simulation on the cluster by running `./../lisflood -epsilon <EPSILON> -dirroot <DIRROOT> oregon-seaside.par`, where the `-epsilon <EPSILON>` and `-dirroot <DIRROOT>` flags are used to conveniently specify the `epsilon` and `dirroot` parameters (taking on the values <EPSILON> and <DIRROOT>) directly in the command line instead of the parameter file

-The following shell script can be used assuming the `lisflood` executable has already been built:
+When doing step 8, i.e. when actually starting the simulation on the cluster, it is often necessary to run the simulation as a batch job on the cluster, i.e. by submitting a batch job the cluster's scheduler.
+The Stanage HPC cluster uses the Slurm scheduler, so a sample shell script for using the Slurm scheduler to runs simulations of this test is shown below:

 ```
 #!/bin/bash